-Malaria is a parasitic disease most commonly spread by the female Anopheles mosquito.
-Five different kinds of malarial parasite are transferrable to humans, of which P. falciparum is the most dangerous.
-In 2015, malaria was responsible for the deaths of half a million people, with 90% of fatalities occurring in sub-Saharan Africa.
-It is one of the continent's most deadly diseases and as a visitor to Africa, you are also at risk.
+Malaria is a parasitic disease that attacks red blood cells and is usually spread by the female Anopheles mosquito.
+Five different kinds of the malarial parasite are transferable to humans, of which P. falciparum is the most dangerous (especially for pregnant women and young children).
+According to a report published by the World Health Organization, malaria was responsible for the deaths of 445,000 people in 2016, with 91% of fatalities occurring in Africa.
+Of the 216 million malaria cases reported in the same year, 90% occurred in Africa.

+Statistics like these prove that malaria is one of the continent's most deadly diseases - and as a visitor to Africa, you are also at risk.
 However, with the right precautions, the chances of contracting malaria can be reduced significantly.

-If cost is an issue, ask you doctor about generic pills rather than brand ones.
-These contain the same ingredients, but are often available for a fraction of the brand price.
+Unfortunately, it's unlikely that your health insurance will cover the prescription in the US.
+If cost is an issue, ask your doctor about generic pills rather than brand ones.
+These contain the same ingredients but are often available for a fraction of the price.

 Each kind has its benefits, drawbacks and unique set of side effects.
 Young children and pregnant women need to be particularly careful when choosing malaria medication for this reason.
 Ask your doctor to advise you on the prophylactic that will best suit your specific needs.

-Also taken on a daily basis, doxycycline only needs to be taken 1-2 days before travelling and is one of the most affordable anti-malaria medication options.
+- Also taken on a daily basis, doxycycline only needs to be taken 1-2 days before traveling and is one of the most affordable anti-malaria medication options.
 However, it has to be taken for four weeks after your trip, is unsuitable for children and pregnant women, and can increase photosensitivity, rendering users susceptible to bad sunburn.

 There are different instructions for each pill.
 Make sure to follow them carefully, taking particular note of how long before your trip you should start taking the medication, and for how long you must continue to take them after your return.